longhorn/website/content/docs/1.4.0/references/settings.md

 > Default: `8`

 The value in seconds specifies the timeout of the engine to the replica(s), and the value should be between 8 to 30 seconds.
 The default value is 8 seconds.

+#### Support Bundle Manager Image

+Longhorn uses the support bundle manager image to generate the support bundles.

+There will be a default image given during installation and upgrade.
+You can also change it in the settings.

+An example of the support bundle manager image:
+> Default: `longhornio/support-bundle-kit:v0.0.14`

+#### Support Bundle Failed History Limit

+> Default: `1`

+This setting specifies how many failed support bundles can exist in the cluster.

+The retained failed support bundle is for analysis purposes and needs to clean up manually.

+Longhorn blocks support bundle creation when reaching the upper bound of the limitation.
+You can set this value to **0** to have Longhorn automatically purge all failed support bundles.

 ### Backups